XiaoMigros/ReBeamer/README.md

 # [ReBeamer (v0.7.0)](https://musescore.org/en/project/beam-over-rests)
 A plugin for MuseScore that rebeams music, following preset or custom rules.
 Automatically rebeam notes, rests, or tuplets!
-This plugin is still in a primitive testing stage, and is missing many key features.
+This plugin is still in a primitive testing stage, no warranty of any kind is provided.
-Please read the 'Usage' section below to get the most out of it MuseScore 3.6 or later is required.
+Please read the 'Usage' section below to get the most out of it MuseScore 3.5 or later is required.

 ## Features
  - Beam over notes, rests, or tuplets